 The Di-ammonium phosphate ("DAP") prices FOB Tampa, Florida is one of the benchmarks the industry uses for phosphate pricing.
 The DAP price on December 2013 was \$373 per tonne, increasing to approximately \$460 per tonne by the end of December 2014.
-In Q2 2015, the DAP price reached approximately \$485 per tonne during June 2015.
-Fertilizer consumption in Brazil and Latin American markets are generally favourable with the continued expectation of increased fertilizer application over the mid-to-long-term.
+In Q1 2015, the DAP price continued to increase and reached approximately \$485 per tonne during February 2015.
+Fertilizer consumption in Brazil and Latin American markets are generally favourable with the continued expectation of increased fertilizer application over the midto-long-term.
 As the USDA increased its forecast for global soybean production and expects inventories to reach an all-time high, soybean prices declined during Q4 2014.
 The Brazilian farmers continue to optimize crop yield through the use of fertilizers and other agricultural inputs.
-Demand is firm in the Company's target region.
+Demand is firm in the Company's target region; however ANDA is forecasting an 8.49% decline in the total volume of fertilizer consumed in Brazil for 2015.
 Additionally, devaluation of BRL against USD generally helps the farmers to offset the decrease in price of the commodities.
 Although fertilizer consumption in the Brazilian markets was generally favourable during 2014, the price of SSP has not recovered substantially from its lows in 2013.
 The pricing for phosphate fertilizers in Brazil is driven by "import parity" meaning that the cost of importing the final product or its inputs largely determines the local price.
-Prices for phosphate rock (FOB Morocco) have increased somewhat from approximately \$100 per tonne at the beginning of 2014 to \$120 per tonne during March 2015 and stabilized at that level.
-These prices however are significantly lower than \$128 per tonne and \$185 per tonne at the same time in 2013 and 2012, respectively.
+Prices for phosphate rock (FOB Morocco) have increased somewhat from approximately \$100 per tonne at the beginning of 2014 to \$120 per tonne during March 2015, but are significantly lower than \$128 per tonne and \$185 per tonne at the same time in 2013 and 2012, respectively.